 What are all of the changes that I’ll need to make to my Sketch layers to produce the ultimate SVG?

 If there were an easy answer, I’d tell you.
 The truth is, there are about a dozen best practices that I rely on when adapting a Sketch design for SVG.
 (I alluded to some of them above.)
 But they aren’t all useful in all situations.
-I’ll be releasing a free web-app checklist of these best practices in the coming weeks, but in order to explain the reasoning behind them, I’ve had to make a small course!
+I’ve released a free web-app checklist of these best practices, and in order to explain the reasoning behind them I’ve had to make a whole course!
 It’s simply more than I could fit into a couple articles.

-The course is intended to get you comfortable with SVG, and all of the Sketch workflows you’ll use to become a power user.
-If you’d like to be notified when the course is released, you can sign up here.
+The course—which is now available after 8 months of development—is intended to get you comfortable with SVG, and all of the Sketch workflows you’ll use to become a power user.

 What can you do differently?